djlisbonne/power_outage_analysis/README.md

 By David Lisbonne

 # Introduction
 In this project, I investigate a comprehensive dataset published by Purdue University that catalogued power outages across the United States, along with a suite of external variables recorded for each outage.
-These additional features include geographical location of the outages, regional climate classifications, land-use characteristics, electricity consumption patterns and economic characteristics of the states affected by the outages.
+These additional features include geographical location of the outages, regional climate classifications, customer distributions, electricity consumption patterns and economic characteristics of the states affected by the outages.

 Initially, I needed to clean the data and perform an initial foray into analyzing the dataset.
 It contains over 1500 rows, with some more niche columns –– for example, HURRICANE_NAME –– being largely null.
 As a result, I first needed to sanitize, organize and normalize the dataset.